dimijimz/dimijimz/README.md

-<br> I'm Dimitri, a dedicated software development student with a strong passion for web development and AI integration.
-I specialize in creating innovative solutions and have hands-on experience in Python and JavaScript.
+<br> I'm Dimitri, a dedicated software development student with a passion for creating innovative and efficient solutions.
+I specialize in Python and JavaScript and have hands-on experience in various projects, including web development, AI integration, and software engineering.
 Connect with me on LinkedIn or send me an email.

 <br>